stavnstrup/nisp-tools/xdocs/nisp-database-schema.md

 reason for this inconsistency is that we do not want a DTD driven editor to complain about a missing element and we do not want the user to manually create an UUID.
-The UUID must always be automatically created by the NISP tool and comply with RFC 4122: "A Universally Unique IDentifier (UUID) URN Namespace."
+The UUID must always be automatically created by the NISP tool and comply with RFC 4122: "A Universally Unique Identifier (UUID) URN Namespace."
 The UUID generated is a version 4 type, which means it is a randomly generated UUID.